DEMOCRATIC REPUBLIC OF CONGO

 UNCDF has been present in the Democratic Republic of Congo since 2004, helping the country meet its development challenges by supporting programmes in areas of inclusive finance and local development finance.

-Today, UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.
+Today, UNCDF offers catalytic finance models that unlock public and private resources in “last mile” environments, especially at the domestic level, to reduce poverty and support local economic development.

-Through Local Development Finance Practice, UNCDF is implementing the Appui à la Décentralisation et au Développement local (PADDL) programme to support the government in its decentralization strategy based on reforms made possible by the 2006 Constitution.
+In addition, UNCDF is implementing the Appui à la Décentralisation et au Développement local (PADDL) programme to support the government in its decentralization strategy based on reforms made possible by the 2006 Constitution.

 Currently UNCDF is implementing the JP UNCDF-UNDP - Action, Climate, Transformation through Inclusive Finance (ACTIF) in DRC, which aims to promote an inclusive financial environment in DRC.
 Driving USD 5.8 million including 85% Sweden contribution, between 2017-2020.

 The projects impact includes a significant reduction in financial exclusion, contributing to the achievement of the DRC Sustainable Development Goals (SDGs) (particularly on poverty alleviation, inclusive growth and on reducing inequality).

 By year 2020, at least 300,000 low income beneficiaries (a minimum of 55% women) directly benefit as a result of the project.